SkyBlueRW/SkyBlueRW.github.io/_posts/2023-07-23-anchor-forecast-bayesian.md

 Immediately you might ask.
 What should this neutral point be?
 Can we trust any kind of return information to be our neutral start point if there is so much volatiltiy and unstationariness in the security return?
 Black & litterman's answer was yes and their choice rest upon the CAPM model.

+Under CAPM, market portfolio is the tagent portfolio containing all the information reqruied to price expected return of every security. with the reversed optimization below we can easily turn he market weight ($$x_M$$) to its impled return ($$\pi$$).

 $$
 \begin{aligned}
 max_x & x^T \mu - \dfrac{1}{2}\lambda x^T\Sigma x \\